DOV-Vlaanderen/pydov/docs/query_attribute.rst

 Join different searches
 -----------------------

 The `Join` expression allows you to join multiple searches together.
 This allows combining results from different datasets to get the results you're looking for.
-Instead of an propertyname and a literal (or a list of literals), this expression takes a Pandas dataframe and a join column.
-The join column should be a column that exists in the dataframe and is one of the attributes of the type that is being searched.

 Join
     Join searches together using a common attribute.
+Instead of a propertyname and a literal (or a list of literals), this expression takes a Pandas dataframe and a join column.
+The join column should be a column that exists in the dataframe and is one of the attributes of the type that is being searched.

     Example: ``Join(dataframe=df_boringen, join_column='pkey_boring')``